4pplet/cyber60/README.md

 A DIY-friendly 60% using nRF52840 and ZMK: the cyber.

 ## Status:
 CAUSION, project is being tested and only an early rough ZMK-implementation is done (not in main repo, check my fork).
-Bugs in Rev A1, use prereleased A2 if you want to give it a go.
+Bugs in Rev A1, use rev A2 for MX or rev A1 for SMK/Alps if you want to give it a go.
 ALPS and SMK-version is done, but untested.
+Revision B is currently being prototyped.

 ## Specs cyber60:
 - Module: Holyiot YJ-18010